 This FDA approval is the second within one year for pleural mesothelioma.
 Last May, the agency approved the NovoTTF-100L System for the rare cancer, which affects approximately 3,300 Americans each year.
 The treatment is a tumor treating fields device that sends electrical shockwaves into the patient’s body.

 This breaking news story is ongoing and little information is known.
 We will update this article with more information in the coming hours and days.
-Please check back for more details on Pemfexy or email our patient advocate, Jenna Campagna, RN, at email@example.com.
+Please check back for more details on Pemfexy or email our patient advocate, Karen Ritter, RN, at firstname.lastname@example.org.

 - Eagle Pharmaceuticals Receives Final FDA Approval for PEMFEXY™ (Pemetrexed for Injection).
 Yahoo Finance.
 Retrieved from: